WeiHen01/BITP3453_Lab03/README.md

 A Flutter project for BITP3453 Lab Week 3

+In this lab session, we will try out to create and display certain widgets such icon, image and input text using layout elements - List and ListView.Builder

+A project named Daily Expenses is built.

 ## Getting Started

 This project is a starting point for a Flutter application.